Goa: Languages

 The Official Language Act, 1987, of the erstwhile Union Territory of Goa, Daman and Diu makes Konkani in the Devanagari script the sole official language of Goa, but provides that Marathi may also be used "for all or any of the official purposes".
 Portuguese was the sole official language during Portuguese colonial rule, but its use has declined drastically since the annexation of the territory by India.
 The government also has a policy of replying in Marathi to correspondence received in Marathi.
-There have been demands for according Konkani in the Roman script official status in the state.
-There is widespread support for keeping Konkani as the sole official language of Goa.
+There have been demands for according Konkani in the Roman script (Roman Konkani) official status in the state.
+Proponents of Roman Konkani opine that the Official Language Act, 1987 sidelines Roman Konkani.
+There is widespread support for maintaining Konkani as the sole official language of Goa.

 Konkani is spoken as a first language by about 66.11% of the people in the state, but almost all Goans can speak and understand Konkani.
-A large population of people can speak and understand English as well.
-Other linguistic groups in the state per the 2011 census are speakers of Marathi (10.89%), Hindi (8.64%), Kannada (4.65%), Urdu (2.83%), and Portuguese (1%).
+A large percentage of the population is proficient in English as well.
+Other linguistic groups with significant population in the state per the 2011 census are speakers of Marathi (10.89%), Hindi (8.64%), Kannada (4.65%) and Urdu (2.82%).

 Historically, Konkani was neither the official nor the administrative language of the many rulers of the State.
 Under the Kadambas (c.
 960–1310), the court language was Kannada.
 When under Muslim rule (1312–1370 and 1469–1510), the official and cultural language was Persian.
 Various stones in the Archaeological Museum and Portrait Gallery from the period are inscribed in Kannada and Persian.
 During the period in between the two periods of Muslim rule, the Vijayanagara Empire, which had control of the state, mandated the use of Kannada and Telugu.